 The UE must indicate in the SDP of the initial INVITE that the audio media is send-receive i.e. either by including the direction attribute "a=sendrecv" or by omitting the direction attributes.
+If the UE receives an initial INVITE that contains "a=sendrecv" or no direction attribute in the SDP offer, the UE must indicate "a=sendrecv" or no direction attribute in the SDP answer, regardless of the use of SIP preconditions framework or of the resource reservation status.

-Note: Previous versions of 3GPP TS 24.229 [15] mandated the use of the SDP inactive attribute.
-Release12 version of 3GPP TS 24.229 [15] does not prohibit specific services from using direction attributes to implement their service-specific behaviours.
+Note 2: Previous versions of 3GPP TS 24.229 [15] mandated the use of the SDP inactive attribute.
+3GPP Release 12 TS 24.229 [15] does not prohibit specific services from using direction attributes to implement their service-specific behaviours.